smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Behavior Of Nulls/readme.md

 ### Semi and Anti Joins
 🔵&nbsp;&nbsp;&nbsp;[Table Of Contents](#table-of-contents)

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Semi-joins and anti-joins are two closely related join methods.
-The semi-join and anti-join are types of joins between two tables where rows from the outer query are returned based upon the presence or absence of a matching row in the joined table.
+The semi-join and anti-join are types of joins between two tables where rows from the outer query are returned based on the presence or absence of a matching row in the joined table.

 Anti-joins use the `NOT IN` or `NOT EXISTS` operators.
 Semi-joins use the `IN` or `EXISTS` operators.